Lagos State: Eko Atlantic

 Eko Atlantic is a planned city being constructed on land reclaimed from the Atlantic Ocean.
 It is located on the former Lagos' Bar Beach.
 Upon completion, the new island which is still under development is anticipating at least 250,000 residents and a daily flow of at least 150,000 commuters.
 The development will also have a positive environmental impact; its purpose is to stop the erosion of the Lagos coastline.
 The Eko Atlantic City project received global recognition in 2009, as the Lagos State government and its private sector partners on the Project, South Energyx, received the Clinton Global Initiative Commitment Certificate.

 Badagry

 Badagry is a coastal town in the state.
 It is situated between Metropolitan Lagos, and the border of the Republic of Benin at Seme.
 As of the preliminary 2006 census results, the municipality had a population of 241,093.

 The area is led by a traditional king, Akran De Wheno Aholu Menu – Toyi 1, who is also the permanent vice-chairman of obas and chiefs in Lagos State.
 It is known to hold the country's oldest storey building.

-Badagry is home to the Egun people who are predominantly fishermen.
+Badagry is home to the Ewe and Egun people who are predominantly fishermen.